 The SRR is utilized for Search and Rescue, enforcement of laws and treaties, including drug interdiction, polar ice breaking, marine environmental protection including pollution control, and military readiness.
 Helicopters carried on Coast Guard cutters greatly enhance surveillance capabilities and mission effectiveness.

 The HH-65A minimum equipment requirements exceeded anything previously packaged into one helicopter weighing in at less than 10,000 pounds.
 HH-65As are made of corrosion-resistant, composite-structure materials.
 The shrouded tail rotor is unique to the Dolphin.
-Also a unique feature of the Dolphin is its computerized flight management system which integrates state-of-the-art communications and navigation equipment.
+The HH-65A is equipped with a computerized flight management system that integrates state-of-the-art communications and navigation equipment.
 This system provides automatic flight control.
 At the pilot’s direction, the system will bring the aircraft to a stable hover 50 feet above a selected object.
 This is an important safety feature in darkness or inclement weather.
 Selected search patterns can be flown automatically, freeing the pilot and copilot to concentrate on sighting the search object.

 ||Short Range Recovery (SRR) helicopter twin-engine

 ||13 ft.
 5 in

 ||2 x 835 hp Turbomeca Arriel 2C2-CG turboshaft- engines

 ||10.000 feet above sea level